 We’re looking for new trustees – could you be one of them?

-Could you use your life experience and professional skills to make a real difference social justice, and to people accessing advice within Bristol?
+Could you use your life experience and professional skills to make a real difference social justice and to people accessing advice within Bristol?

-Could joining our Board of Trustees be your next challenge helping you build your skills and knowledge?
+Could joining our Board of Trustees be your next challenge, helping you build your skills and knowledge?

-Read more: What does a Trustee do?
+Before getting in touch, please read more here: What does a Trustee do?

 How to apply